emencia/emencia-cmsplugin-xinnia/README.rst

 This package provides plugins, menus and apphook to integrate your Zinnia powered Weblog into your django-cms Web site.

-The code bundled in this application is a copy of the original ``zinnia.plugins`` module, made for forward compatibility with django-blog-zinnia > 0.11.

 .. contents::